Article written by Elisa - Travel Writer & Local in France

 - Sandy beaches

-For your second day, you can take a relaxing catamaran tour with lunch or drive to one of the many great places to visit in the French Riviera, near Cannes:
+For your second day, you can take a relaxing catamaran tour with lunch or drive to one of the many great places to visit on the French Riviera near Cannes:

-The last stop of this road trip Southern France is Nice, the capital of the French Riviera.
+The last stop of this road trip South of France is Nice, the capital of the French Riviera.
 For your stay in Nice, book three nights at the Hotel La Pérouse Nice Baie des Anges.
 This 4-star hotel is nestled into the Colline du Château, and it comes with Nice’s best view over the Baie des Anges.
-Rooms are huge, with elegant Mediterranean décor and some of them also come with a private balcony with great ocean views.
+Rooms are huge, with elegant Mediterranean décor, and some of them also come with a private balcony with great ocean views.

 For your first two days in Nice, we recommend this Nice 2-day itinerary, which also explores the colorful neighboring town of Villefranche-sur-Mer.
 For your last day in the city, take one of these best day trips from Nice.
-We recommend Éze Village, but all the places on the list are lovely.
+We recommend Éze Village and Menton, but all the places on the list are lovely.

 So, what are you waiting for?
-Book your road trip Southern France today!
+Book this South of France road trip itinerary today!